Object-ions/Jelly_Belly_Wiki_Client/README.md

 2. **Jelly-Belly-Wiki-API**: [Jelly-Belly-Wiki-API Repository](https://github.com/Object-ions/Jelly-Belly-Wiki-API): This repository contains the API implementation and the seeded data from the scraping process.
 The API is built using C# and EF Core .Net with MySql migrations.

-3. **UI (This Repository)**: The client-side component focusing on user interface and interaction.
+3. **Jelly-Belly-Wiki-Client (This Repository)**: The client-side component focusing on user interface and interaction.
 It includes all frontend development, offering a visually appealing and demonstrates the API's application and functional user experience.

 ## Explore the project: